- Provide students with an understanding of the curriculum, graduation requirements, and university and college policies and procedures

 - Learn and understand the requirements of your major and/or minor, including general education and concentrations

 - Fulfill the pre-registration advising requirements each semester during your enrollment at UNC Charlotte.
-The mandatory requirements to lift your advising hold include acknowledgement of the COE Progression Requirements and submission of a complete academic plan.
+The mandatory requirements to lift your advising hold include acknowledgment of the COE Progression Requirements and submission of a complete academic plan.

 - Understand the role of academic advisors versus faculty mentors